opinion

 While this strategy does not directly improve rankings, its positive effects can indirectly contribute to better rankings, making it a useful secondary optimization method.
 Besides HotJar, you can use Microsoft Clarity, which is a free tool.

 SEO is more than just a set of techniques; it is a thorough approach that integrates various elements of your website to improve your site’s user-friendliness and increase your chances of achieving better search engine rankings and higher conversion rates.
 Remember, the ultimate North Star of your actions is to make your website better for people, not search engines.
 Improving your product and category pages and optimizing site structure through interlinking will help you lay a strong foundation for organic growth.
-Achieve this, and search engines will reward you with more presence and visibility.
+Achieve this, and search engines will reward you with more visibility and clicks.

 Luka Matosic is a sex toy aficionado, an SEO enthusiast and a serious taco lover.
-Alongside his wife, Leja, he established “Spices of Lust,” Raw Love Studio and The Sex Shed
+Alongside his wife, Leja, he established “Spices of Lust,” Raw Love Studio and The Sex Shed.

-Copyright © 2024 Adnet Media.
+Copyright © 2025 Adnet Media.
 All Rights Reserved.
 XBIZ is a trademark of Adnet Media.

 Reproduction in whole or in part in any form or medium without express written permission is prohibited.